Michael Oppenheimer: Background

 Oppenheimer was born February 28, 1946, in New York City.

-He received an S.B. in Chemistry from MIT, a Ph.D. in Chemical Physics from the University of Chicago, and pursued post-doctoral research at the Center for Astrophysics | Harvard & Smithsonian.
+He received an S.B. in chemistry from MIT, a Ph.D. in chemical physics from the University of Chicago, and pursued post-doctoral research at the Center for Astrophysics | Harvard & Smithsonian.

 He joined the Princeton faculty after more than two decades with the Environmental Defense Fund (EDF), a non-governmental, environmental organization, where he served as chief scientist and manager of the Climate and Air Program.
-Prior to his position at the Environmental Defense Fund, Dr. Oppenheimer served as Atomic and Molecular Astrophysicist at the Center for Astrophysics | Harvard & Smithsonian and Lecturer on Astronomy at Harvard University.
+Prior to his position at the Environmental Defense Fund, Oppenheimer served as atomic and molecular astrophysicist at the Center for Astrophysics | Harvard & Smithsonian and lecturer on astronomy at Harvard University.

 He continues to serve as a science advisor to EDF.